delphijustin/unrealdvr/README.md

 * If you plan on having the computer change the channel then press Y otherwise N
 * If you pressed Y then enter the COM Port used by the arduino.
 * When asked to enter the full path where archival server stores videos, it will be the root folder setting under storage settings
-* To add more shows open %SystemDrive%\delphijustin\udvr.bat
+* To add more shows open Start Menu -> Programs -> Unreal DVR